blob42/codegpt-ng.nvim/README.md

         alias = "qwen3",                    -- Alias to call this model
         max_tokens = 8192,
         temperature = 0.8,

-        append_string = '/no_think',		-- Custom string to append to the prompt
+	-- Custom string appended to the prompt append_string = '/no_think',
       },
     },
     openai = {